Yuma Solar- Costs and Companies to Use

 - Arizona sales tax exemption- Arizona state sales taxes do not apply to any solar installation or purchase!
 On a purchase of thousands of dollars, this can save you a ton of money.

-- Arizona Renewable Portfolio Standards- The state of Arizona is attempting to get to 15% of their total energy production coming from green energy sources.
+- State Portfolio standards- The state of Arizona is attempting to get to 15% of their total energy production coming from green energy sources.
 The solar carve out for this is 2.5% so utility companies have a big incentive to encourage customers go to solar.

 - Arizona electric rates- Arizona’s electricity rates are in the top half of the nation, meaning every penny you can save is a big bonus for solar energy customers.